Quanah, Texas

 Quanah (/ˈkwɑːnə/) is a city in and the county seat of Hardeman County, Texas, United States.
-As of the 2020 census the population was 2,279, down from 2,641 at the 2010 census.
+As of the 2020 census, its population was 2,279, down from 2,641 at the 2010 census.

 Quanah is 192 mi northwest of Fort Worth and 8 mi south of the Red River, which forms the Oklahoma-Texas state line.
 Copper Breaks State Park is 12 mi south of the city.

 History

 Quanah was organized in 1884 as a stop on what was then the Fort Worth and Denver City Railway.
 The city was named for Quanah Parker, the last principal chief of the Comanche Nation.

 The county seat of Hardeman County was moved from Margaret to Quanah in 1890 after an acrimonious battle that contributed to the splitting off of the southern section of Hardeman County as Foard County.

 Geography

 Quanah is at the geographic center of Hardeman County, at the intersection of U.S. Route 287 (11th Street) and Texas State Highway 6 (Main Street).
 US 287 leads southeast 30 mi to Vernon and northwest 28 mi to Childress.
 Highway 6 leads south 21 mi to Crowell and north 8 mi to the Oklahoma border at the Red River.
 Altus, Oklahoma, is 40 mi northeast of Quanah via Oklahoma Highway 6.

 According to the United States Census Bureau, Quanah has a total area of 9.0 km2, all land.